 By combining what you already know with tips learned from someone who has spent more time on a topic than you have, you might be able to solve one of your family tree mysteries.

 I know that I am not the only person doing genealogy that has a few brick walls in their family tree.
-One brick wall that I find particularly frustrating is my great-great-great-great grandfather Butler.
+One brick wall that I find particularly frustrating, despite my ideas for break through these brick walls, is my great-great-great-great grandfather Butler.
 All records pertaining to him point to him being born somewhere in Ohio.

 Butler is a fairly common surname in Ohio.
 There are Butlers everywhere in Ohio, and there is even a Butler County.